TheSudheer/terraform-cicd-integration/README.md

 ```sh
 ./gradlew build
 ```
 Run the Spring Boot application:
 ```sh
 ./gradlew bootRun
 ```
-The compiled JAR file can be found in the `build/libs/` directory.
+The compiled JAR file is located in the `build/libs/` directory.

 ## Publishing the Artifact